-This Strawberry Simple Syrup is fruity, flavorful, and super easy to make.
-Use it to elevate desserts, mix into drinks or pour over fresh fruit and ice cream.
+This Strawberry Simple Syrup is fruity, flavorful, and super easy to make!
+Use it to elevate desserts, mix into your favorite beverages, or pour over fresh fruit and ice cream to add a fresh strawberry flavor.

 This simple strawberry syrup recipe has just a few simple ingredients.